somramnani/crystals-collector/README.md

 # Crystal Collector
-A Game were the player has to guess the numbers with Crystals which have values of numbers.
+A game were the player has to guess the numbers with Crystals which have values of numbers.

 ## What Is Used:
-HTML, CSS , JavaScript & JQuery.
+HTML, CSS , JavaScript & JQuery. <br/>
 Bootstrap is also used for styling.

 ## How The App Works: